 “The whole purpose of Qigong practice is to help you open up, to use your 'Inner-net,' to connect to the unlimited power and the unlimited wisdom of the universe that is called life force.” - Grand Master Nan Lu

-In general, Qigong can be divided into two broad categories: those based on form and those based in message.
+In general, Qigong can be divided into two broad categories: those based on form and those based on message.

 In these systems, movements and postures play a secondary role; they function as a vehicle for transporting the energy from master to student.
-With this type of system it is the relationship—the energy connection—between the master and student that is of primary importance.
+It is the relationship—the energy connection—between the master and student that is of primary importance.

 Lifelong energy cultivation requires a serious preparatory phase.
 It’s a natural requirement for the student to receive a direct energy transmission from the master.
 This work is very important because it lays the foundation for the student to be able to receive the knowledge and wisdom that the master shares.

 What does “gong” mean in the word Qigong?